CCI-Bonn/HD-SEQ-ID/README.md

 ### Manual installation
-We generally recommend to create a new virtualenv for every project that is installed so package dependencies don't get mixed.
+We generally recommend to create a new virtualenv for every project that is installed so that package dependencies don't get mixed.
+In case you encounter dependency issues, try to install the versions of the packages in the below mentioned .yml file one-by-one.

 #### Installing with a virtualenv
 We recommend to create a new environment using the `hd-seq-id_environment.yml` file attached to this repository.